reynhout/chrx/README.md

 ### chrx present

-**chrx** has been used to install Linux on hundreds of Chromebooks.
+**chrx** has been used to install Linux on thousands of Chromebooks.
 Users and discussion can be found on [/r/chrubuntu](https://www.reddit.com/r/chrubuntu).